Mohd-Aflah/Brain-tumor/README.md

 This repository consists of the following three main folders:

 ### 1. `documents/`
-This folder contains all the documentation related to the project including:
+Contains all the documentation related to the project:
 - Abstract
-- Project Report
+- Final Report
 - PPT Presentations
 - Research Paper

 ### 2. `flask_app/`
-This is the core Flask application folder that includes:
+The core Flask application:
-- `app.py`: Main Python file to run the Flask server
+- `app.py`: Flask server
-- `templates/`: HTML files for UI
+- `templates/`: HTML templates
-- `static/`: CSS, JS, images, etc.
+- `static/`: CSS, JS, and images
-- `model/`: Training code and model files
+- `model/`: Training scripts and saved models
-- `requirements.txt`: Required libraries and dependencies
+- `requirements.txt`: Python dependencies

 ### 3. `docs/`
-This folder contains a static version of the Flask app suitable for deployment on GitHub Pages.
+Static version of the app, suitable for GitHub Pages deployment.

 ---

 ## 🧠 Project Overview

 Brain tumor detection and classification is a critical task in medical imaging.
 This project presents a web-based intelligent system powered by deep learning to assist radiologists and doctors in diagnosing brain tumors from MRI images.
-Our model was trained using state-of-the-art CNN architectures including **VGG16**, **EfficientNetB0**, and **ResNet50**, achieving high accuracy in both detection and multi-class classification.
+Models such as **VGG16**, **EfficientNetB0**, and **ResNet50** were used to classify different types of tumors with high accuracy.

 ### 🔬 Key Features:
-- Preprocessed MRI datasets (glioma, meningioma, pituitary tumors)
-- CNN-based model training and evaluation
+- CNN-based detection of glioma, meningioma, and pituitary tumors
-- Flask-based web interface for real-time prediction
+- Real-time prediction via Flask web app
+- Visualization of results, accuracy graphs, and predictions
-- Research paper published in **Springer**
+- Research published in **Springer**
-- Achieved **96%+** accuracy in classification tasks

 ---